lupyuen/lupyuen.github.io/src/lorawan.md

 1.  [__Medium Access Control Layer: `LoRaMac.c`__](https://github.com/lupyuen/bl_iot_sdk/blob/lorawan/components/3rdparty/lorawan/src/mac/LoRaMac.c)

     The __Medium Access Control Layer__ implements the LoRaWAN Networking functions by calling the LoRa Transceiver Driver (for RFM90 / SX1262).

+    (Yep the Medium Access Control Layer calls the "`Radio`" functions we've seen in the previous chapter)

     It runs as a Background Task, communicating with the Node Layer in a queued, asynchronous way via an Event Queue.